 Using the data gathered with AI brings a lot of value to content, and therefore optimizes its usage with two types of AI: Generic AI and Business-specific AI.

 High-level, very scalable, and helpful for searches.
 It’s limitation is that it’s not trained specifically to the applicability of your business.

 Building content bots and models that are trained based on your organization - looking at content and data.
 With Machine Learning, it learns more and more each time it’s run.

 Today’s organizations are using business-specific AI to gain more specific information into their digital assets, for example, an insurance company using a vehicle manufacturer’s colors, or a global apparel company, using image recognition to know which collection the image is from.
 With this data, in-house agencies are increasing their added-value as the digital asset becomes more findable, and therefore usable by the whole company.

 How can AI really help?

 Brands generally have at least 2 types of images for a product: a standard product image (similar to a catalog image), and lifestyle image.
 There’s a lot of data to describe this content such as the usage rights, talent records, which product(s) the model is wearing, pricing, availability, and more.
 Lifestyle images can be even trickier.

-With Insight, Nuxeo AI service, we can identify a lot of that data, including who the model is, and even backshots.
+With Nuxeo Insight, our AI for content management service, we can identify a lot of that data, including who the model is, and even backshots.
 For example if it’s a model wearing a red shirt and blue hat but we can’t see their face, Insight can spot that same outfit in another image and identify the model, including the contextual data.
 In some cases, Insight was able to figure out who the photographer was with very high accuracy.

 Get in touch with us if you’d like to try Nuxeo Insight for yourself.